Blog comments are a relic from a bygone era.

 Besides, you know you’re sexy.
 Show us that smile!

-2) Using a False Name (or “Fun” Nickname)
+Mistake #2: Using a Fake Name (or “Fun” Nickname)

 Among your friends and family, you can go by Lil’ Bit, DJ Roomba, Superfly, House of Shane, or any other nickname you choose.

-But unless you’re a spy, or in witness protection, using your real name on a first date is just the right thing to do.
+But unless you’re a spy, or in witness protection, you should use your real name on a first date.
 (Unless, of course, it’s a blind date and Gary Busey sits down at your table.)

 Imagine you’re on a date and, halfway through, your date suddenly asks if you have life insurance.